-1. Final Unobligated Balance
+1. Final Unexpended Balance

-NSF has a reversionary interest in the unobligated balance of an award upon the end date or completion of the award.
-Based on final payment amounts submitted through ACM\$, the final unobligated balance will be computed by NSF and de-obligated from the award amount.
+NSF has a reversionary interest in the unexpended balance of an award upon the end date or completion of the award.
+Based on final payment amounts submitted through ACM\$, the final unexpended balance will be computed by NSF and de-obligated from the award amount.